NagaSatyaSaiPavirala/AMMA/README.md

 4. **Communication Services:**
    - Husband and mother of pregnant women will receive emails if the pregnant woman dismisses the reminder.
 5. **Language Translation:**
-   - Google Translate ensures content accessibility in multiple languages.
+   - Google Translate ensures that content is available in multiple languages, enhancing user accessibility and easy to use for less educated woman.

 ## How to Build
 To build and run the application, follow these steps: